2dom/PxMatrix/README.md

 Such LED matrix are usually used as a sub-module for larger displays and therefore feature an output connector for daisy chaining.
 On the output connector you will find the identical signals to the input connector where A,B,C,LAT,CLK are simply routed through and (R,G,B) pins are the outputs of the shift registers on the module.

 ## Configure the library for your panel
-There are three parameters that define how the panel works.
+The number of required address lines (A,B,C ...) in the constructor depends on the row-scan pattern and the multiplex pattern.
+See cabling-section for that.
+There are also three parameters that define how the panel works.
+### Row scanning
 The first one is the basic row scanning layout explained above.
 You can specify this in the `display.begin(x)` call where x={4,8,16,32} is the scanning layout.
+### Scan pattern
 Secondly, you may have to specify a different scanning pattern to the default LINE scanning.
 This can be achieved by calling `display.setScanPattern(x)` where x={LINE, ZIGZAG,ZZAGG, ZAGGIZ, WZAGZIG, VZAG, ZAGZIG}.
-Finally, your panel may not handle BINARY row multiplexing by itself but we need to handle it in the library and select rows STRAIGHT via the A,B,C,D lines.
-This can be achieved by calling `display.setMuxPattern(x)` where x={BINARY, STRAIGHT}.
+This defines where parts of your picture end up on the matrix.
+Change this if your picture is broken up into pieces at the wrong spots.
+### Mux pattern
+Finally, most panels use BINARY mapping of inputs A,B,C,D,E to the physical rows.
+But your panel may handle row multiplexing differntly.
+Some panels with 1/2 or 1/4 row scanning will map A,B,C,D(,E) STRAIGHT through to rows 0-4.
+Others may use a Shift-Register connected to A,B,C for row selection (SHIFTREG_ABC), like ones with Chip RT5957.
+For those, alternative cabling which frees up some IOs is possible with SHIFTREG_SPI_SE.
+See cabling section.
+However, this mode is barely tested and will not work with `setFastUpdate(true)`!

+### Selection
+Select the right pattern by calling `display.setMuxPattern(x)` where x={BINARY, STRAIGHT, SHIFTREG_ABC, SHIFTREG_SPI_SE}.
 So for some very strange displays you may have execute:

 ```
 display.begin(4);
 display.setScanPattern(ZAGGIZ);
 display.setMuxPattern(STRAIGHT);
 ```
-The number of required address lines (A,B,C ...) in the constructor depends on the row-scan pattern and the multiplex pattern.
-For example a 1/4 scan display with scan pattern BINARY will require A,B where a STRAIGHT display will require A,B,C,D. A good hint is usally the connector labeling on your matrix.

 ## Set-up and cabling